tnhung2011/mimeopen2/README.md

 **3.** if you want to open with a program id, you can just use the program id to get the program shell command to open the program.

+you may keep care that on windows there are default edit and default open program for a file type.
+If you want to set the default edit program for a file type, you need first find out the progid and then find out the program execute path, after that just create HKEY_CURRENT_USER/Software/Classes/ext/shell/edit/command key and set the program path for it.